andrew/ultimate-awesome/README.md

 - [awesome-solana-ecosystem](https://github.com/Skelt24/awesome-solana-ecosystem) - A curated (unofficial) list of Solana protocols, repos & community tools.
 - [awesome-rm-omics](https://github.com/smdabdoub/awesome-rm-omics) - List of software packages for repeated measures analysis in -omics data.
 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
+- [fucking-awesome-elixir](https://github.com/Stainless-Nata/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 - [awesome-web](https://github.com/StarHosea/awesome-web) - Awesome web library and projects。收集优秀的 Web 开发框架，工具.
 - [resources](https://github.com/steeelydan/resources) - A subjective list of web development & software engineering resources.
 - [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
+- [awesome-open-source](https://github.com/Superp0sit1on/awesome-open-source) - 😎 A curated list of all the best free and open-source software for every need!.
 - [awesome-flask](https://github.com/tangzhoutz/awesome-flask) - Https://GitHub.com/humiaozuzu/awesome-flask.git.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [Awesome-Daily](https://github.com/Tarek-Hasan/Awesome-Daily) - Awesome open-source & free software for daily usage.